JaKrau/Faeries/README.md

 ## Description

-I built this weather dashboard so I can search the weather anywhere in the world.
+I built this weather dashboard so I can search for today's weather and get a five day forecast for any city in the world.

 ## Installation